 Each exhibitor will have the opportunity to talk with a judge, share what they have learned, discuss any struggles they had with their project, explain their project, and get some expert feedback.
 Each exhibitor is expected to meet with at least one judge.
 If an exhibitor enters in more than one division, they may interview with up to four judges, but only one is required.
 Exhibitors will be contacted to sign up for an interview time.
 Judging of the exhibits will be done after all the exhibits have arrived and exhibitors have left.
-If an exhibitor does not participate in showmanship, their exhibits are not able to be awarded Best of Division awards.
-Ribbons will be awarded to all members participating in showmanship.
-One exhibitor from each age division will be awarded a Showmanship Champion award.

-Once all registrations are received, a sign-up will be sent out.
+New this year: Once all registrations are received, a sign-up will be sent out.
 Each exhibitor will select their own time to interview.
 The interview is not about each exhibit, but a chance for members to talk about their project as a whole, using their exhibit to highlight their yearlong work.
 Members will also use this time to mention anything they feel the judge should know about their exhibits before judging.
 The interview will never lower a score on an exhibit; the score can only be improved.
+If it helps, consider that the interview is really just General Projects Showmanship.